Fernando (Barcelona Metro)

 Fernando, also called Ferran, is a former Barcelona metro station.
 The station site is located on line L3 between the existing stations of Liceu and Drassanes, and under the Rambla boulevard.

 The station opened in 1946 as the terminus of a short extension of L3 from Liceu station.
-It had a single track and 61 m long platform, and was accessed by an entrance at the junction of Las Ramblas and Carrer de Ferran.
+It had a single track and 61 m long platform, and was accessed by an entrance at the junction of La Rambla and Carrer de Ferran.
 The station was closed in 1968 to permit the extension of the line to Drassanes station.